-Who is the Virtuoso Best of the Best?
+Who are the 2019 Best of the Best Hotels & Resorts?

 Just who is the Best of the Best” in the luxury travel industry?
 Global luxury travel network Virtuoso® revealed the winners of the celebrated 2019 Best of the Best awards before more than 1,800 industry leaders at the 31st annual Virtuoso Travel Week.
 The ceremony at the 13th annual Hotels & Resorts Dinner recognized the year’s top 10 hotels and hoteliers.
 20,000 professional Virtuoso travel advisors from 50 countries voted for the Best of the Best award winners.